SMKIDRaadet/dtu-course-analyzer/README.md

   * Workload percentile: Ranked the same way as "Course rating percentile" based on the question "5 point er normeret til 9t./uge (45 t./uge i treugers-perioden).
 Jeg mener, at min arbejdsindsats i kurset er [Meget mindre..Meget større] / 5 points are allocated to 9h./week (45 h./week in the 3-week period).
 I think my workload in the course is [Much less..Much bigger"

 ##Data gathering and analysis
-Data was gathered using a Python script that scraped DTU's coursebase and formatted so that the extension can use it.
+Data was gathered using a Python script that scraped DTU's coursebase and formatted it so that the extension can use it.